psypasta/Trygg/README.md

 # modig
 Java with friends

-Just derping with the java and doing tutorials for random stuff and or exercises Put your files in a source folder and code away!
+Just derping with the java and doing tutorials for random stuff or exercises Put your files in a source folder and code away!

 remember always pull before you push!

-PM fulsomenko or sylpasta for instructions
+PM fulsomenko (Max) or sylpasta (Robin) for instructions